The Vehicle Inspection Checklist: Everything You Need to Know

 You risk:

 This is why so many operators are moving to digital systems that automate service scheduling and alert managers before deadlines are missed.
-No guesswork.
-No risk of forgetting.
+There is no guesswork, and there is no risk of forgetting.

 For many fleets, paper-based inspection records are still the norm.
-But in 2025, that approach is becoming increasingly risky, especially when compliance, safety, and efficiency are on the line.
+But in 2025, that approach is becoming increasingly risky, especially when compliance, safety, and efficiency are at stake.

 Let’s compare paper vs. digital vehicle inspection systems so you can see what’s at stake.